 Nestled along the shores of Lake Washington, the University of Washington has a gorgeous campus that includes all of the natural beauty of the Pacific Northwest.
 Students walk to class every day along the lush greenery, shining blue waters, and under the watchful eye of nearby Mount Rainier.

 In addition to the scenery, the University of Washington has a ton of exciting things due to its proximity to Seattle.
-The Emerald City is just a stone’s throw away from campus, making life at UW always fun and exciting.
+The Emerald City is just a stone’s throw away from the university campus, making life at UW always fun and exciting.
 Whether you just want to hang out with other UW students or head into the city for a night on the town, there are plenty of fun places to visit near UW.

 305 Harrison Street Seattle, WA 98109